dootask/appstore/appstore/apps/drawio/README.md

-# Drawio Diagramming Plugin
+# Drawio Diagram Plugin

-## Plugin Overview
+## Overview

-The Drawio Plugin enables flowchart creation and editing directly within DooTask.
-Users can create, view, and manage diagrams without leaving the platform, supporting scenarios such as requirements mapping, system design, and business process modeling—boosting team communication and collaboration efficiency.
+The Drawio Plugin enables diagram creation and editing within DooTask.
+Users can directly create, view, and manage diagrams on the platform, making it ideal for requirements analysis, system design, business process modeling, and more.
+This greatly enhances team communication and collaboration.

 ## Key Features

-* Embedded Drawio editor: Draw and edit diagrams seamlessly within DooTask without switching apps
+* Built-in Drawio editor: Create and edit diagrams directly within DooTask—no need to switch platforms
 * Supports multiple diagram types: Flowcharts, mind maps, UML, network diagrams, and more
-* Visual diagram management: Save charts, view version history, and share with team members
+* Visual diagram management: Save diagrams, view version history, and share with others
-* User-friendly editing: Smooth drag-and-drop, zoom, and keyboard shortcut support
+* User-friendly: Smooth editing experience with drag-and-drop, zoom, and keyboard shortcuts
-* Collaboration-ready: Enables team members to view and co-edit diagrams in real time
+* Collaboration-ready: Team members can view and co-edit diagrams online

-## Installation Instructions
+## Installation

 1. Find and install this plugin from the DooTask App Store
-2. Once installed, the plugin is automatically activated with no additional steps
+2. The plugin will be enabled automatically after installation—no extra steps required
-3. Default configuration supports most use cases; advanced settings are available if needed
+3. Default settings are optimized for most scenarios; you can further customize them in the plugin settings if needed
-4. ⚠️ This plugin has a relatively large image size and may take some time to install—please refer to the installation log for progress updates
+4. ⚠️ The plugin is large (about 700MB); installation may take some time.
+Please check the installation log for progress